findlayjy/findlayjy.github.io/content/authors/admin/_index.md

 project](https://prosjektbanken.forskningsradet.no/en/project/FORISS/300495?Kilde=FORISS&distribution=Ar&chart=bar&calcType=funding&Sprak=no&sortBy=date&sortOrder=desc&resultCount=30&offset=0&TemaEmne.2=eVitenskap)
 [[{{<icon name = "github" pack = "fab">}}](https:www.github.com/Universal-NLU)].
-The main focus of my work is on using computational and mathematical tools to explore the interface between syntax and semantics, especially in relation to multiword expressions (such as idioms).
-But I am interested in all areas of grammatical theory (including meta-theory), and in all areas of linguistics more
-broadly: as well as syntax and semantics, my research has touched on sociolinguistics, pragmatics, and cognitive linguistics.
+The main focus of my work is on using computational and mathematical tools to explore syntax and semantics (I don't think the two can be meaningfully studied in isolation<span class="popup-note" data-toggle="tooltip" title="It's a pity that Haj Ross's hybrid term &ldquo;semantax&rdquo; never caught on." data-placement=right>*</span>).
+But I am interested in all areas of grammatical theory (including meta-theory), and in all areas of linguistics more broadly: as well as syntax and semantics, my research has touched on sociolinguistics, pragmatics, and cognitive linguistics.